equalframework/equal-doc/docs/getting-started/configuration.md

 eQual allows to define globally some values that are used across the different services as configuration properties.

-These properties are defined throuh config files.
+These properties are defined through config files.

 eQual supports cascading configuration : each package can have a config file of its own that defines specific properties or overwrites existing properties.

 Config files are optional, and the default values for mandatory properties are listed in the configuration schema (see below).

+## config file

 The root custom config file must be placed under : `./config/` and is expected to be named `config.json`.